ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part1.md

 you write extra code to check for `undefined`.
 Quite often `undefined` is used to make a distinction between an existing value (of any type) and a missing value.

-Scala doesn't have `undefined` (it does have `null` but its use is discouraged), but instead it has an `Option` trait for representing optional values.
+Scala doesn't have `undefined` (it does have `null` but its use is discouraged), but instead it has an
+{% scaladoc Option %} trait for representing optional values.
 In Scala.js the `undefined` type exists to support interoperability with JS libraries, but even there it is recommended to use `Option` whenever possible.

 `Option[A]` is a container for an optional value of type `A`.
 If the value of type `A` is present, the `Option[A]` is an instance of `Some[A]`, containing the present value of type `A`.
 If the value is absent, the `Option[A]` is the object